Wells Fargo Active Cash℠ Card | CompareCredit Expert Review

 Bottom Line:

-- NEW 0% intro APR for up to 21 months from account opening on purchases and qualifying balance transfers
+- 0% Intro APR for 15 months from account opening on purchases & qualifying balance transfers, then 14.99% to 24.99% Variable APR

 - $0 annual fee